sendwithus/competencies/competencies/calendar.md

 # Competency - Calendar

-A simple idea with many complex gotchas and swu specific knowledge
+A simple idea with many complex gotchas and company specific knowledge

 ## How do you prove it?

 You quickly and effectively resolve conflicts in your calendar.

-You can describe what all the swu-based calendars are for and how to use them.

 You cancel meetings that you're not going to attend at least the day before.